UMD-AOSC/hybrid-godas/workflow/default/README.md

+Jian Kuang 20190627
+We don't need this in the future

 These are the default MOM/DA configuration files that are copied to an experiment's directory when it is first initialized.

 | directory | description |